awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

 In the following steps, replace the `example values` with your own values\.
 If your cluster is earlier than 1\.19, then change all instances of `2.4.1` to `2.3.1` and all instances of `v2_4_1_full.yaml` to `v2_3_1_full.yaml`\.

-1. <a name="lbc-download-iam-policy"></a>Create an IAM policy\.
+1. Create an IAM policy\.

    1. Download an IAM policy for the AWS Load Balancer Controller that allows it to make calls to AWS APIs on your behalf\.
-You can view the [policy document](https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/v2.4.1/docs/install/iam_policy.json) on GitHub\.
-Download the policy for your AWS Region
       + AWS GovCloud \(US\-East\) or AWS GovCloud \(US\-East\) AWS Regions

         ```